koltanl/arch-install/README.md

 use the correct ip address
 using the wrong drivers
-you want to use interactive mode but haven't renamed the preseed.conf file
+you want to use interactive mode but haven't renamed the preseed.conf file sometimes the install will fail for no apparent reason, run test-installer.sh -n to redo the vm . once you log in the first time run test-installer.sh -s to save the vm state